Student Applications

 We usually only invite the applicants for further interview when they apply for the ADC Mainshow slot, so do not worry if you are not invited to a longer interview.
 Please note that not all ADC Mainshow applications will be asked to attend a further interview.
 It may be that we are still considering your show for an alternative slot and/or venue.

-What to consider before making an applications
+What to consider before making an application

 Rights